-Freshman admission into the Honors Program is determined by the Honors Program director and the Office of Undergraduate Admission.
+First-year admission into the Honors Program is determined by the Honors Program Director and the Office of Undergraduate Admission.
 Honors Program candidates are characterized by an intense desire to learn, to challenge their intellectual capacity, to gain international perspective, and to experience firsthand the fields of communication and the arts.

-The Honors Program selection process is competitive and only those freshmen applying for September Admission are eligible.
+The Honors Program selection process is competitive and only those first-year students applying for September Admission are eligible.
 Selection is based on outstanding personal and academic qualities, such as: